kislay536/kislay536.github.io/_projects/Metro-MPI++.md

   * **Structural Hashing**: To identify structurally identical sub-hierarchies, a unique hash is generated for each node.
 This hash is not based on the instance name (e.g., `$root.core_0`) but on the hierarchical path of module types (e.g., `$root.Top.Core`).
 The system uses the [blake2b](https://en.wikipedia.org/wiki/BLAKE_%28hash_function%29#BLAKE2) algorithm for this purpose.
 This ensures that two instances, core\_0 and core\_1, both of type Core under a Top module, will produce the same hash, even though their instance paths are different.

     To compute these hashes, we first perform a DFS traversal.
 Once we reach a leaf node in the AST, we calculate the hash of its module name (not instance name).
 We repeat this for all nodes at the same level, generating a 128-bit hash for each name since `blake2b` takes variable-size input and produces a hash of fixed length.
-Then, as DFS moves to the parent node, we compute the hash of the parent module by hashing `<parent_module>.<child0_hash>.<child1_hash>.....<last_child_hash>`, again yielding a fixed-length hash.
+Then, as DFS moves to the parent node, we compute the hash of the parent module by operating the hash function on `<parent_module>.<child0_hash>.<child1_hash>.....<last_child_hash>`, again yielding a fixed-length hash.

-    By using `blake2b`, we ensure consistent hashes for all nodes, guaranteeing that if two nodes have the same hash, we can say with 100% certainty that the hierarchies beneath them are exactly the same—or they represent duplicate hardware blocks.
+    So, by choosing `blake2b` we get a consistent hash for all nodes.
+In this way, we are ensuring that if any two nodes have the same hash, then with certainty we can assume that the hierarchy below those nodes are exactly the same or, they represent a duplicate hardware block.

     <div class="row mt-3">
         <div class="col-sm mt-3 mt-md-0">